The Art of Designing Commercials: Cost and Strategy

 3. Sustainable Production Practices

-As awareness of environmental issues grows, enduring production practices are becoming more common.
-We know this includes employing eco-friendly materials and reducing waste on set.
+As awareness of environmental issues grows, sustainable production practices are becoming more prevalent.
+This involves using eco-friendly materials and reducing waste on set.

 Commercials: Predictions and Implications

-Looking ahead, the commercial production industry is poised for progressing changes.
-With the rise of video and augmented reality, brands can offer engrossing experiences that grab audiences in never before modalities.
+Looking ahead, the commercial production industry is poised for changing changes.
+With the rise of virtual and augmented reality, brands can offer immersive experiences that captivate audiences in new ways.

 “The subsequent time ahead of commercials lies in engrossing experiences.
 Brands that welcome VR and AR technologies will lead the charge in creating unforgettable stories,” predicts Akira Tanaka, a futurist and tech strategist based in Tokyo.